pvsaz/portfolio/README.md

 # Data Portfolio
 ## ETL Pipeline by Purna Shah
 ### Introduction
 This project is an ETL pipeline written in Python that takes raw data in the form of a single CSV (meant to represent a recurring data source) and batch extracts it to multiple CSVs in an AWS S3 bucket.
-Then, the CSVs in the buckets are transformed and loaded to an AWS RDS PostgreSQL instance.
+Then, the CSVs in the bucket are transformed and loaded to an AWS RDS PostgreSQL instance.
 ### Choice of Technologies
 In my previous position at 2U, we mostly followed the ELT paradigm.
 Typical pipelines I worked on used Airflow to extract and load to a Snowflake warehouse and DBT to transform.
 So, I wanted to try the other common paradigm for this project and build a traditional ETL pipeline.
 I wrote the pipeline in Python; PySpark and Airflow are good options as well but they don't have an unlimited free option.
 I wanted to use a production-level warehouse for faster upserts but now that Redshift is off the AWS Free Tier, I chose PostgreSQL for my RDS instance.
 PostgreSQL is slower than Redshift up to a factor of 1000, so to improve performance on my personal computer I limited the raw CSV to 20000 rows and optimized the code.
 However, this pipeline design could accommodate high volumes of data with a production-level warehouse.
 ### Data Model